 The Committee considers the Company's research and development expenditure relative to remuneration expenditure for all employees, to be the most appropriate metric for assessing overall spend on pay due to the nature and stage of the Company's business.
 Dividend distribution comparators have not been included as the Company has no history of such transactions.
-The graph below illustrates the gross remuneration to all employees compared to research and development expenditure in 2022 and in 2021.
-The Committee notes that research and development expenditure may increase in future years as the Company continues to progress its COMP360 psilocybin therapy into later stage clinical trials for the treatment of TRD and into trials for other indications, as well as developing other neuropsychiatric therapies.
+The graph below illustrates the gross remuneration to all employees compared to research and development expenditure in 2023 and in 2022.
+The Committee notes that research and development expenditure may increase in future years as the Company continues to progress its investigational COMP360 psilocybin treatment into later stage clinical trials for the treatment of TRD and into trials for other indications, as well as developing other neuropsychiatric therapies.